refined-github/refined-github/readme.md

 - Removes annoying hover effect in the repo file browser
 - Removes the comment box toolbar
 - Removes tooltips
-- Removes the "Projects" repo tab when there are no projects
+- Removes the "Projects" repo tab when there are no projects (New projects can be created on the "Settings" tab)

 ### UI improvements